 In 2015, we embark on the third year of implementing the seven-year levy that voters approved in 2012 to increase open hours, add more books and materials, upgrade our computers and online services and enhance our building maintenance.

 We have increased hours systemwide, and we will continue to add materials in print and electronic formats.
 We are nearly finished upgrading our Wi-Fi infrastructure and this year will upgrade our self-checkout systems and begin redesigning our website to make it easier to use.
 Major maintenance projects include refurbishing the Capitol Hill Branch and creating a more flexible area for children and families at the Rainier Beach Branch.

 We also expect the new year to bring us more partnerships to leverage our ability to serve the public, along with a continued focus on youth.

 We are excited about the year ahead and the opportunities to improve lives every day - in every neighborhood - making Seattle a better city for all of us.

-None of this would have happened without our wonderful staff and the steady support of our volunteers, donors, The Seattle Public Library Foundation and the Friends of The Seattle Public Library.
+None of these achievements would have happened without our wonderful staff and Library Board, and the steady support of our volunteers, donors, The Seattle Public Library Foundation and the Friends of The Seattle Public Library.